cavukovic/cavukovic.github.io/README.md

 -   Clicking on the top portion of a day (the portion right above the holiday where there is a blank space and then a number) opens the day view for that day
 -   In this view, the user can scroll through through there day and view all existing events laid out in an hour by hour view
--   Events can still be editied from this view by clicking on them
+-   Events can still be edited from this view by clicking on them
 -   In this view, if the event is long enough the description and location of the event as while as the end time can be seen, unlike in the month view

 ## Shortcuts